Korea corporate bank accounts in 2024

 Bank refuses to onboard a foreign company which does not have a physical office in Korea, including Korean customers and suppliers.

-- Healy Consultants Group PLC has a guaranteed corporate bank account approval policy.
+- Healy Consultants Group has a guaranteed corporate bank account approval policy.

 Bank insists that the bank signatory, shareholders or directors travel to Korea for a one-hour bank interview.